sashauly/receptik/README.md

 - [ ] Move all logging to DEV level
 - [ ] Add toasts on success, warn and error
 - [ ] Adjust UI/UX for mobile (!)

+## Notes

+- operation with localstorage is insecure in safari 16.6.1 macos big sur